Ethan-Roelf/sql-warehouse-project/README.md

 ### BI: Analytics & Reporting (Data Analysis)

 #### Objective
-Develop SQL-based analytics to deliver detailed insights into:
+Develop a warehouse which will enable SQL-based analytics to deliver detailed insights into:
 - **Customer Behavior**
 - **Product Performance**
 - **Sales Trends**